Old Oak Common railway station: Political support

 The Old Oak Common plans were unveiled two months before the 2010 United Kingdom general election by the Labour government.
-While the Conservative/Liberal Democrat administration supported the HS2 project, the Conservative Party has indicated a preference to an alternative proposal, put forward by Arup, for the HS2 line to go directly to a hub station at Heathrow Airport.
+While the Conservative/Liberal Democrat administration supported the HS2 project, the Conservative Party indicated a preference to an alternative proposal, put forward by Arup, for the HS2 line to go directly to a hub station at Heathrow Airport.
 Under this scheme, the west London interchange would be situated at Heathrow rather than at Old Oak Common.
 Conservative MP Theresa Villiers (the former Minister of State for Transport) referred to the Old Oak Common scheme as "Wormwood Scrubs International", and criticised it on account of its distance from the airport and the inconvenience to airport passengers having to change trains.
 When he was Mayor of London, Boris Johnson was non-committal in supporting the Old Oak Common site, and takes the view that further evaluation is required.

 When asked about a High Speed Rail / Crossrail interchange at Old Oak Common, the Transport Secretary Philip Hammond stated "Lug your heavy bags down a couple of escalators along 600 m of corridor and then change trains at a wet suburban station somewhere in north west London.
 That is not an option.".

 The Old Oak Common plans are supported by the London Borough of Hammersmith and Fulham.

-Lord Mawhinney, a former Conservative MP for Peterborough concluded that the London High Speed 2 terminus should be at Old Oak Common, not at Euston.
+Lord Mawhinney, a former Conservative MP for Peterborough, concluded that the London High Speed 2 terminus should be at Old Oak Common, not at Euston.
 That was because of tunnelling costs and possible fast turnaround times at Old Oak Common.

-In summer 2011, Hammersmith and Fulham launched a wider 'Park Royal City' plan for Old Oak Common, including light rail or personal rapid transit lines to the surrounding areas.
+In summer 2011, Hammersmith and Fulham Council launched a wider 'Park Royal City' plan for Old Oak Common, including light rail or personal rapid transit lines to the surrounding areas.